Time & Date

 Raising children is challenging even in the best of circumstances, but what happens when a parent of young children is diagnosed with a life-threatening illness?

-Join Health Story Collaborative for a powerful evening where three courageous women will share stories of parenting in the face of life-threatening illness.
+Health Story Collaborative hosts powerful evening where three courageous women will share stories of parenting in the face of life-threatening illness.
 What questions have they been grappling with?
 How do they care for themselves and their children?
 What lessons have they learned?
 Their wisdom transcends illness and parenting and is relevant to all of us as human beings.

 Lila, 45, is a psychotherapist by training and the mother of two daughters, ages 8 and 11.
 She has stage 4 lung cancer and each day she is practicing the difference between “choosing to live rather than trying not to die.”